blu246/todo-app/notes.md

 ## changes:
-- Mobile friendly interface changes
+- fixed the menu position bug.. *sigh* again.
+This time for good hopefuly. changed it to "positon: fixed" instead of absolute.
-- fixed a little bug where the taskIndLine would keep being displayed after the children are deleted.
+- fixed the taskIndLine on mobile
-- made task save on onBlur.
-More convenient way to save on mobile.
-- fix to task context menu where it displayed in the wrong position, AGAIN.

 ## dicussion
 - should "failed" state be done away with?
 Make the "failed" state apply to tasks that are not "done" by the end of the day?

 ## Todo
+- [ ] ---
-- [ ] :3
+- [ ] History -> previous days, or even next days
 - [ ] make tasks delete on swipe on mobile
 - [ ] add ham menu for mobile (left of logo).
 - [x] make menu/add functionalities happen through a right click menu,